Tesla ‘phantom braking’ issue is focus of federal safety probe after owners bombard government website with complaints

 “I would be shocked if we do not achieve Full Self-Driving safer than a human this year.
 I would be shocked,” he said on a company earnings call recently.
 Musk said people have failed to grasp the gravity of Tesla’s work.

-“It’s not like some little feature,” he said on the call.
-“It’s like the most profound software upgrade maybe in history.”
+“It’s not, like, some little feature,” he said on the call.
+“It’s, like, the most profound software upgrade maybe in history.”

-Experts in vehicle perception systems say that a reliance on cameras to navigate roads can sometimes be problematic, since it can be more easily confused than radar about factors like distance or an upcoming billboard.
+Experts in vehicle perception systems say that a reliance on cameras to navigate roads can sometimes be problematic, since it can be more easily confused than radar about factors such as distance or an upcoming billboard.

 Some owners who spoke with The Post said they’ve been experiencing phantom braking for months — coinciding with the period when Tesla eliminated radar — but it had previously not occurred to them to report the issue to NHTSA.